Articles

 -

 Leaky gut syndrome refers to an increase in the permeability of the intestines.
-This condition may be caused by any significant insult to the intestines.
+This condition may be caused by any significant damage to the intestines.
 Acute cases of leaky gut may be caused by infection, trauma, toxins, or medication overdoses.
 Chronic cases, in contrast, may be caused by food allergies, long-term NSAID use, or other causes.
-Your veterinarian will perform diagnostic tests to determine the underlying cause of your dog’s intestinal disease and treatments will be targeted at the specific underlying disease that is causing your dog’s leaky gut.
+Treatments will be targeted at the underlying disease causing your dog's leaky gut.

 -